 - Rebel Princess: In the other hand, Amaltea is sick of being considered a failure and that her only value is marry into another family in order to form an alliance and expand her mother's domains.
 She would rather travel around the world and have adventures.

 - Rescue Romance: Subverted.
-Amaltea thought this was the norm since her father told her but unfortunately Reality Ensues for her when Ossian straight out refuses to marry her and there are subtle hints that Ossian may not have been in distress at all.
+Amaltea thought this was the norm since her father told her but unfortunately Ossian straight out refuses to marry her and there are subtle hints that Ossian may not have been in distress at all.